Nodnarboen/k8s-workshop/labs/lab1/README.md

 <b>gcloud container clusters create performgo2019 --no-enable-legacy-authorization</b>

-To use Containerd as a container runtime and to have Istio enabled in GKE, use the following command
+To use Containerd as a container runtime in GKE, use the following command

 <b>gcloud container clusters create performgo2019 --image-type=cos_containerd --cluster-version=1.11  </b>